DendrouLab/panpipes/docs/yaml_docs/pipeline_clustering_yml.md

    - <span class="parameter">threshuse </span> `Float`, Default: 0.25<br>
        This parameter is mandatory if pseudo_seurat is set to True
 ## Plot specifications
-Used to define which metadata columns are used in the visualizations
+Used to define layers are used in the markers visualizations
  - <span class="parameter">plotspecs:</span><br>
    - <span class="parameter">layers: </span><br>
      - <span class="parameter">rna </span> `String`, Default: logged_counts<br>